MatthieuHanania/MLOPS_Restfull_ML_endpoint/README.md

 - mnistModel.h5 : the model
 - model_creation.ipynb used to create the model
 - model_upgrage.ipynb improove the model with another dataset
+- model_test.ipynb to try the model on a choosen image
 - requirements.txt used to install all librairies
 - test_main.py the unittest file